Complete guide to Nextcloud SAML authentication with Authentik

 Authentik itself has a documentation section about how to connect with Nextcloud via SAML.
 While it is technically correct, I found it quite terse and it took me several attempts to find the correct configuration.
 Thus, in this post I will be detailing out every step (at the risk of this post becoming outdated at some point).

 Note that if you misconfigure any of the following settings (either on the Authentik or Nextcloud side), you will be locked out of Nextcloud, since Authentik is the only authentication source in this scenario.
+But worry not, you can always go to https://cloud.example.com/login?direct=1 and log in directly with your Nextcloud admin account.

 # Authentik

-to set the password for the admin user.
+After installing Authentik, open https://auth.example.com/if/flow/initial-setup/ to set the password for the admin user.

-There, click the Generate button to create a new certificate and private key.
+Generate a new certificate and private key

 Next, click on Providers in the Applications Section in left sidebar.
 Click the blue Create button and choose “SAML Provider”